LIUJING182/SVHSS_DecisionTree/README.md

 In this project, we apply our SVHSS scheme to privacy-preserving machine learning.

 ## IDE
 In the coding, we chose CLion as IDE.
-Therefore, if you use CLion as IDE it will help you deploy this project mor conveniently.
+Therefore, if you use CLion as IDE it will help you deploy this project more conveniently.

 ## Dependencies
 ### Install m4